jcurry/ZenPacks.skills1st.TroubleTicket/README.rst

 Description
 ===========

 Provides an interface between Zenoss and a Trouble Ticket system.
+In the sample test environment, the Trouble Ticket system was Remedy 7.5 on a Windows 2008 R2 system.

 The ZenPack assumes that the Trouble Ticket system will be on a separate system from the Zenoss Server and that ssh will be used to communicate between the systems.
 A polling daemon,